sebivenlo/ESDE_Metasploit_2022/ReadMe.md

 # ESDE Workshop 2022 for the Metasploit Framework
 by Niklas Thürnau and Julia Sartori-Schwendemann

 The Metasploit Framework (MSF) is a computer security project by Rapid7 to facilitate penetration testing.
 It is written in Ruby and available as open source software.
+It allows ethical hackers to scan for vulnerabilities and to fix these vulnerabilities befor they can be exploited.

 ### Disclaimer!
 #### Only use the skills you learn in this workshop on your own systems or on systems which are provided for this purpose